labinfo-lncc-br/SpoMAG/README.md

 ## Quick start
 ### Running with a single genome in the annotation file
-This is a quick example using the included files one_sporulation.csv (a known spore-former) and one_asporogenic.csv (a known non-spore-former).
+This is a quick example using the included files: one_sporulating.csv (a known spore-former) and one_asporogenic.csv (a known non-spore-former).
 The genome used for the spore-former here is the following:

-- XXXX (speciesXXXX, Clostridia class)
+- GCF_000007625.1 (_Clostridium tetani_ E88, Clostridia class)

 The genome used for the non-spore-former here is the following:

-- XXXX (speciesXXXX, Clostridia class)
+- GCF_000006785.2 (_Streptococcus pyogenes_ M1 GAS SF370, Clostridia class)

 ```r